sdnfv/openNetVM/tools/Pktgen/README.md

 0000:05:00.0 '82576 Gigabit Network Connection' if=eth0 drv=igb unused=igb_uio *Active*
 ```

-Please refer to the Troubleshooting section of the ONVM Install Guide for instructions on how to bind NIC cards to the DPDK driver.
+Please refer to the troubleshooting section of the ONVM Install Guide for instructions on how to bind NIC cards to the DPDK driver.

 2 Installation of Pktgen